Manage data cubes

 While schema detection enables you to set up a new data cube quickly, you may need to test it and tailor it to suit your needs.
 Try modifying or deleting the auto-generated dimensions or measures.
 You can always access them in the Suggestions tab if you decide to revert back.

-In particular, schema detection cannot detect these common scenarios:
+Specifically, schema detection cannot detect the following:

 - String columns that you might want to see as